syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/upgrade/how-to-upgrade-syncfusion-components-using-vs-extensions.md

 # Upgrading Syncfusion ASP.NET MVC JS2 components to latest version

-The Syncfusion ASP.NET MVC JS2 migration add-in for Visual Studio allows you to migrate an existing Syncfusion ASP.NET MVC web application from one version of Essential Studio version to another version.
+The Syncfusion ASP.NET MVC JS2 migration add-in for Visual Studio allows you to migrate an existing Syncfusion ASP.NET MVC web application from one version of Essential Studio&reg; version to another version.
 This reduces the amount of manual work required when migrating the Syncfusion version.

 The steps below will assist you to upgrade the Syncfusion version in the Syncfusion ASP.NET MVC application via Visual Studio 2019: